All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Capture the Flag Paintball & Airsoft

-This Cochrane adventure park offers a ton in terms of paintball, airsoft, archery, and much more.
-Capture the Flag is best known for its variety of paintball experiences: Splatmaster which is less intense and is intended for kids aged 6-9; regular paintball; and low impact paintball for adults.
+This Cochrane adventure park offers a ton of activities, including paintball, airsoft, archery, and more.
+Capture the Flag is best known for its variety of paintball experiences: Splatmaster, which is less intense and is intended for kids aged 6-9; regular paintball; and low-impact paintball for adults.
 On top of those, you can also book Archery Tag, Axe Throwing, Nerf Battles, or Disc Golf.
 They are now open for the season and accepting bookings.

 Driving Time: 30m-1hr